Compact Quantum Homogeneous K\"ahler Spaces: Introduction

 \subsubsection{Acknowledgements:}

-The authors would like to thank Karen Strung, Branimir \'{C}a\'{c}i\'c, Elmar Wagner, Fredy D\'iaz Garc\'ia, Marco Matassa, Andrey Krutov, Simon Brain, Bram Mesland, Adam Rennie, Bob Yuncken, Paolo Saracco, Kenny De Commer, Matthias Fischmann, Adam--Christiaan van Roosmalen, Jan \v{S}t\!'ov\'i\v{c}ek, and Zhaoting Wei, for many useful discussions during the preparation of this paper.
-The second author would like to thank IMPAN Wroc\l{}aw for hosting him in November 2017, and would also like to thank Klaas Landsman and the Institute for Mathematics, Astrophysics and Particle Physics, Radboud University, Nijmegen for hosting him in the winter of 2017 and 2018.
+The authors would like to thank Karen Strung, Branimir \'{C}a\'{c}i\'c, Elmar Wagner, Fredy D\'iaz Garc\'ia, Andrey Krutov, Simon Brain, Adam Rennie, Paolo Saracco, Kenny De Commer, Matthias Fischmann, Adam--Christiaan van Roosmalen, Jan \v{S}t\!'ov\'i\v{c}ek, Zhaoting Wei, Thomas Weber, and Myriam Mahaman for many useful discussions during the preparation of this paper.
+The second author would like to thank IMPAN Wroc\l{}aw for hosting him in November 2017, and would also like to thank the Institute for Mathematics, Astrophysics and Particle Physics, Radboud University, Nijmegen for hosting him in the winter of 2017 and 2018.